muzuiget/monkey-support/README.md

 ### v0.9.0 / 2022-11-29

-* Improve some UI widget styles.
+* Improve some UI component styles.

 ### v0.8.0 / 2022-11-24

-* Improve some UI widget styles.
+* Improve some UI component styles.
 * Replace the icons with Material Symbols.

 ### v0.7.0 / 2022-11-19